-2. Promote Art & Culture particularly amongst the youth.
+- To promote Art & Culture particularly amongst the youth.

 Since inception, the Foundation has taken strong measures towards fulfilling its aims and objectives.
 These measures include:

-2. Publication of the MINDS Magazine, CoAR and Newsletters: “Managing Intolerable Neglect and Domestic Situations” (MINDS) is one of the ways by which the QGF creates awareness on the menace “violence” as well as the plight and predicament of the vulnerable in our society at the hands of the perpetrators, namely – “the orphan child”, “the girl child” and “female victims of violence”.
+Publication of the MINDS Magazine, CoAR and Newsletters: “Managing Intolerable Neglect and Domestic Situations” (MINDS) is one of the ways by which the QGF creates awareness on the menace “violence” as well as the plight and predicament of the vulnerable in our society at the hands of the perpetrators, namely – “the orphan child”, “the girl child” and “female victims of violence”.

 It also aims to promote Art and Culture among the impressionable youths of our country and beyond.
 “Chronicles of the Agbor Royalty” (CoAR) is written in loving memory of the Founder’s parents.
 It traces the short but impactful lives they lived and the role of culture in their experiences.
-Our QGF Newsletters explore the various aspects of life as they affect our aims and objectives.
+Our OIF Newsletters explore the various aspects of life as they affect our aims and objectives.

-4. Campaigns: After learning of the unfortunate death of Sarah Ibikunle (victim of the Lekki Armed Robbery incident of March, 2015) the QGF created and propagated the #OfftheStreetIntotheClassroom awareness campaign for the removal of young girls hawking on the streets and putting them back in school.
-The QGF currently has one beneficiary under this campaign scheme and the aim is to remove one girl-child off the street yearly until child hawking in Nigeria becomes extinct
+Campaigns: After learning of the unfortunate death of Sarah Ibikunle (victim of the Lekki Armed Robbery incident of March, 2015) the QGF created and propagated the Off the Street Into the Classroom awareness campaign for the removal of young girls hawking on the streets and putting them back in school.
+The aim is to remove one girl-child off the street yearly until child hawking in Nigeria becomes extinct

-5. Community Visits: In furtherance of its aims, the Foundation also pays community visits to orphanages and underprivileged communities.
+Community Visits: In furtherance of its aims, the Foundation also pays community visits to orphanages and under-privileged communities.
 Since inception, the QGF has organized Christmas parties for orphans in Agbor, Delta State as well as donated clothing and food items to Orphanages.
 On 21 December, 2018, the Foundation donated 50 bedsheets and pillowcases to the children’s wing of the General Hospital, Agbor Delta State.
 The Foundation paid a community service visit to Makoko Community School on Valentine’s day, 14 February 2018, in partnership with Woodhall Capital Foundation, where we fed and donated gift items to two hundred and fifty children.